19 common travel insurance mistakes

 While we’re talking about avoidable predicaments, your travel insurance policy probably won’t cover you for breaking limbs caused through you being intoxicated and larking about.
 You’ve been warned!

 #15 Not staying within policy limits

 Sports cover on travel insurance policies tend to specify limits.
 Most travel insurance policies cover a range of sports and leisure activities, including typical cycling, kayaking or diving.
 Some policies cover winter sports, some command an additional premium.
 One of the many common travel insurance mistakes is thinking hiking at any altitude is covered.
 Check the small print as many standard travel insurance policies specify the altitude limit of hiking to 2000 metres above sea level.

 With so many digital nomads travelling the world, it’s easy to get cover for the equipment your livelihood depends on.
 Don’t get caught out by not sufficiently insuring your laptop and camera for business use.
 A standard travel policy may cover basic kit, it may not cover the full amount unless you upgrade to a more specialised policy.

 #17 Not knowing how to renew on the road

 Or worse still, even if your insurance provider allows you to renew on the road.
 Some insurance companies insist your policy is taken out before you travel and won’t allow a renewal outside of your home country.
-There are a few providers that allow you to take out a policy once you have already started to travel, including our recommended provider, World Nomads.
+There are a few providers that allow you to take out a policy once you have already started to travel, including our recommended providers, World Nomads and True Traveller.

-Essential reading: the best travel insurance provider for long term travellers
+Essential reading: the best travel insurance providers for long term travellers